On the Job: Accolades

 In addition to being featured at the Cannes Film Festival, On the Job was screened at the 17th Puchon International Fantastic Film Festival in Bucheon, South Korea.
 Joel Torre won the Best Actor award, and the film received the Jury Prize.
 At the 62nd FAMAS Awards, the film won six of its twelve nominations: Best Picture, Best Director (Matti), Best Screenplay (Matti and Michiko Yamamoto), Best Editing (Jay Halili), Best Story (Matti), and Best Sound (Corinne de San Jose).
 Piolo Pascual also received the Fernando Poe Jr. Memorial Award for Excellence for his performance.
 The film received eight nominations at the 37th Gawad Urian Awards, winning two: Best Actor (Torre) and Best Sound (de San Jose).

-Sequel, miniseries and planned remake
+Sequel, miniseries, planned remake and prequel

 On the Job: The Missing 8

 On The Jobs sequel On the Job: The Missing 8 was screened in competition at the 78th Venice International Film Festival on September 10, 2021.